uisautomation/media-webapp/doc/gettingstarted.rst

 .. seealso::

-    Bitbucket has `documentation on hot to fork a repository
+    Bitbucket has `documentation on how to fork a repository
     <https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html>`_
     which can be followed.